In the second week of class, we will look at linear regression in more depth, and examine the challenge of over-fitting.

 Our model would look like the following like the red line from our Training data:

 This model is formed by making the the line of best fit determined by the minimum of the sum of squared difference between the observed response (in blue points) and predicted response (in red line).
-The process of this line fitting is also known as least squares.
+Using the termology from last week, we say that we fit a line where the Mean Squared Error (MSE) is minimized.

 Any model that one uses has some assumptions about the data that allows the model to make good predictions.
 Note that there are other types of assumptions if your modeling technique is focused on inference.